radare/ffos-libwipe/README.md

 libWipe for FirefoxOS
 =====================

-This software uses LD_PRELOAD to hook on 'unlink'
-Run file wiper alorithm before removing
+This software uses LD_PRELOAD to hook on 'unlink' and wipe the contents of the file before removing the file.

+WARNING: This library comes with absolutely no warranty.
+Depending on storage and filesystem used this kind of wipe will not be much effective.
+It's your own responsability to do the necessary tests to ensure this can protect your privacy.

 Plug your fxos device accessible via usb